sadkowsk/native-lands-locator/README.md

 See *instructionsprompt.md* above for the exact instructions that prompt following NLP task sequence:

 **i.
-Named Entity Recognition**
-- This is the first step, where the system identifies geographic entities mentioned in the input text or attachments.
+Named Entity Recognition:** This is the first step, where the system identifies geographic entities mentioned in the input text or attachments.

 **ii.
-Information Retrieval/Search**
-- Once geographic entities are identified, the system needs to search a knowledge base or the web to find information about native/indigenous lands associated with these entities.
+Information Retrieval/Search:** Once geographic entities are identified, the system needs to search a knowledge base or the web to find information about native/indigenous lands associated with these entities.

 **iii.
-Data Extraction and Formatting**
-- Extracting specific information about native/indigenous lands and organizing it into the required table format involves parsing and structuring data.
+Data Extraction and Formatting:** Extracting specific information about native/indigenous lands and organizing it into the required table format involves parsing and structuring data.

 **iv.
-Text Generation and Summarization**
-- For the descriptive statements about the relationship between the geographic entities and native lands, the system needs to generate concise and informative text.
+Text Generation and Summarization:** For the descriptive statements about the relationship between the geographic entities and native lands, the system needs to generate concise and informative text.

 **v.
-Question Generation**
-- The creation of creative research questions based on the user's input and the identified geographic entities and native lands requires understanding the context and synthesizing new, relevant questions.
+Question Generation:** The creation of creative research questions based on the user's input and the identified geographic entities and native lands requires understanding the context and synthesizing new, relevant questions.

 **vi.
-Conditional Logic and Decision Making**
-- The system must apply conditional logic to handle different types of user inputs, as described in your prompt.
+Conditional Logic and Decision Making:** The system must apply conditional logic to handle different types of user inputs, as described in your prompt.

 **vii.
-Hyperlink Insertion:**
-- In cases where a Wikipedia page exists for a native/indigenous land, the system needs to accurately insert the correct hyperlink, which involves web searching and hyperlink formatting.
+Hyperlink Insertion:** In cases where a Wikipedia page exists for a native/indigenous land, the system needs to accurately insert the correct hyperlink, which involves web searching and hyperlink formatting.

 **viii.
-Response Customization:**
-- Adapting the response format based on whether the input includes a request for geographic entity identification, references geographic locations, or falls outside these criteria.
+Response Customization:** Adapting the response format based on whether the input includes a request for geographic entity identification, references geographic locations, or falls outside these criteria.

 ## 3. Model Card
 - See modelcard.md above